Residential real estate – annual vacancy fee [GN48]

 The ATO will assess the vacancy fee amount that is payable following lodgement of the vacancy fee return by the foreign person.

-Where a vacancy fee return is not lodged on time, the foreign owner of the dwelling is taken to be liable to pay a vacancy fee regardless of the number of days during the vacancy year on which the dwelling was residentially occupied.
-The ATO will notify the foreign person in writing if the vacancy fee is payable and the amount of the fee payable.
+Where a vacancy fee return is not lodged on time (within 30 days of the end of each vacancy year), the foreign owner of the dwelling is taken to be liable to pay a vacancy fee regardless of the number of days during the vacancy year on which the dwelling was residentially occupied.

 Generally, the vacancy fee payable will be equivalent to the residential land application fee that was paid by the foreign person at the time the application for foreign investment approval was made to purchase the property.
 For further information on residential land application fees, see Guidance Note 29.

-In the case of joint tenants or tenants in common, the fee payable will depend on the portion of the legal interest held by the tenant in question and therefore the portion of the foreign investment application fee that was payable by that tenant.
+In the case of joint tenants, only one return needs to be lodged and only one fee will be payable.
+For tenants in common, each tenant will need to lodge a return and the fee payable will be the foreign investment application fee that was payable by each individual tenant.
 Where a property is co-owned by a foreign person and non-foreign person, the non-foreign person will have no liability to pay a vacancy fee.

 The vacancy fee will not apply when a person ceases to be a foreign person.